-The short fall that grants do not cover and are used as matching funds to various grants.
-Grants sources include: Health and Human Services Commission (HHSC); Office of the Attorney General (SAPCS-State and Federal), Office of the Governor – Criminal Justice Division (VOCA), Federal Emergency Management Assistance, City of Houston CDBG, City of Houston-Emergency Shelter, Texas Department of Housing and Community Affairs (TDHCA),OVAG, Child and Adult Care Food Program (USDA), Supportive Housing Programs and United Way of Houston and Greater Baytown Area and Chambers County.
+Grants sources include: Health and Human Services Commission (HHSC); Office of the Attorney General (SAPCS-State and Federal), Office of the Governor – Criminal Justice Division (VOCA), Federal Emergency Management Assistance, City of Houston CDBG, City of Houston-Emergency Shelter, Texas Department of Housing and Community Affairs (TDHCA),OVAG, Supportive Housing Programs and United Way of Houston and Greater Baytown Area and Chambers County.

-Private foundations and corporation, local businesses, churches, civic groups.
+Funding through private foundations and community support.
 Corporations and individuals support the agency by becoming a partner.
 Our partners are recognized annually at our annual meeting and throughout the year on our website and in various printed materials.